Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 - ****D****:
     The transfer is available (at ****D****isposal)
-    and will be triggered automatically as soon as the Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName >}} resources and partner access authorizations allow it.
+    and will be triggered automatically as soon as the {{< TransferCFT/axwayvariablesComponentShortName >}} resources and partner access authorizations allow it.
 - ****H****:
     The transfer is pending (on ****H****old)